 The submarine will run transects in areas that have been trawled for scientific purposes up to 10 times per year for the past 30 years.
 Through observation and video documentation, the researchers will compare trawled sites to adjacent un-trawled areas.

-As with all SeaDoc-funded science, they will make the resulting data available for public consumption with the goal if informing future policy decisions related to the effects of scientific trawling.
+As with all SeaDoc-funded science, scientists will make the resulting data available to the public with the goal of informing future policy decisions related to the effects of scientific trawling and the management of our Salish Sea environment.

 - Dr. Adam Summers of Friday Harbor Labs, University of Washington